Lancaster in Lancashire

 Retail in Lancaster

-There are a several good waterfalls in the Lancaster area like Bold Venture Waterfall, Sunnyhurst Waterfalls, Hatch Brook Waterfall, Holts Flat Waterfall, Lead Mines Clough Waterfall, Sheep Pen Waterfall, and Old Brooks Waterfall.
+There are a number of waterfalls near Lancaster including Bold Venture Waterfall, Sunnyhurst Waterfalls, Hatch Brook Waterfall, Holts Flat Waterfall, Lead Mines Clough Waterfall, Sheep Pen Waterfall, and Old Brooks Waterfall.

 High Bullough Wood, Duxbury Woods, Hill Top Wood, Warton Crag, and Roddlesworth Woods are great places to visit near Lancaster if you like bluebell woods.

-The area around Lancaster features a number of interesting gardens including The Evaders' Garden, Astley Walled Garden, and Hoghton Tower.
+There are a number of gardens near Lancaster including The Evaders' Garden, Astley Walled Garden, and Hoghton Tower.

 Lancaster has some unmissable country parks nearby like Yarrow Valley Country Park, Worden Park, Cuerden Valley Country Park, Witton Country Park, Beacon Fell, Langroyd Country Park, and Wyre Estuary Country Park.

-The area around Lancaster features a number of interesting caves including Dog Holes Cave, Fairy Hole, and County Pot.
+Lancaster has some unmissable caves nearby like Dog Holes Cave, Fairy Hole, and County Pot.

 Warton Crag S.S.S.I, and West Pennine Moors are some of Lancaster best sssis to visit near Lancaster.